 2) Tools selection has to be based upon the requirements.
 It should be designed so that it best fits the needs of the organization along QA, development and operations team.

-3) There needs to be a central platform which provides standardization in provisioning infrastructure, managing VM lifecycle, defining KPI, giving self-service capabilities across many teams, audit and compliance, measuring metrics and so on.
+3) There needs to be a central platform that provides standardization in provisioning infrastructure, managing VM lifecycle, defining KPI, giving self-service capabilities across many teams, audit and compliance, measuring metrics and so on.

 Watch this How to learn Devops video by Intellipaat: